 9. Cook folded-side down until apigige' has puffed up and bottom of banana leaves are charred, about 8 minutes.

 Note: Using 3 flat tablespoons per apigige' yields 19 pieces.
-Cooking apigige' longer than the time noted above can dry it out, similar to how some folks make apigige'.
+Cooking apigige' longer than the time noted above can dry it out.
 You may also use shorter banana leaves and leave the ends open.